Ethanl150/ReadMeGenerator/newREADME.md

    # Installation

+   *Steps for installation

    # Usage

+   *Instruction for usage

    # Contributing

+   *Guidelines for contributing

    # Tests

+   *tests

    # License

-  This project is licensed under the ISC License.
+  This project is licensed under the MIT License.

   # Questions